keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 29：Temperature and Humidity Meter .md

 5.  **Circuit Diagram and Wiring Diagram**

 Now we start printing the value of the XHT11 temperature and humidity sensor with LCD screen.
 We will see the corresponding values on the LCD screen.
 Let's get started with this project.
 Please follow the wiring diagram below.

 Note: LCD\_128X32\_DOT must be connected with 10CM M-F Dupont wires, the LCD\_128X32\_DOT will display normally;  Otherwise, using a 20CM M-F Dupont wire may cause the LCD\_128X32\_DOT display abnormally.

 ![](/media/d78889590f1945eec0125ee7dc250d73.png)

 ![](/media/78cb8eb87aa36af901a7a839fbf7eb10.png)

-6.  **Text Code**
+6.  **Test Code**

 The code used in this project is saved in the file KS3020 Keyestudio Raspberry Pi Pico Learning Kit Ultimate Edition\\3.
 Raspberry Pi System\\Python\_Tutorial\\2.
 Projects\\Project 29：Temperature Humidity Meter.
 You can move the code anywhere.
 We save the code to the pi folder of the Raspberry Pi system.
 The path:home/pi/2.
 Projects

 ![](/media/ae27830403a2f741aa9b725e5324c215.png)

 Open“Thonny”, click“This computer”→“home”→“pi”→“2.
-Projects”→“Project
-29：Temperature Humidity Meter”.
-Select“dht11.py”,“lcd128\_32.py”and
-“lcd128\_32\_fonts.py”，right-click and select“Upload to /”，waiting for
-the“dht11.py”，“lcd128\_32.py”and“lcd128\_32\_fonts.py”to be uploaded to the Raspberry Pi Pico.
+Projects”→“Project 29：Temperature Humidity Meter”.
+Select“dht11.py”,“lcd128\_32.py”and “lcd128\_32\_fonts.py”，right-click and select“Upload to /”，waiting for the “dht11.py”，“lcd128\_32.py”and“lcd128\_32\_fonts.py”to be uploaded to the Raspberry Pi Pico.
 And double left-click the“Project\_29.2\_Temperature\_Humidity\_Meter.py”.

 ![](/media/4c3c3bab0ea827089355b1412d9ce699.png)